Interracial marriage in the United States: Historical background

 The first recorded interracial marriage in what is today the United States took place in 1565 in New Spain, when Luisa de Ábrego, a free black Hispanic woman from Andalucía, and Miguel Rodriguez, from Segovia, married in St. Augustine, Florida.
-50 years later, the first interracial marriage in New England was that of Matoaka, presently better known as "Pocahontas", the daughter of a Powhatan chief, who married tobacco planter John Rolfe in 1614.
+50 years later, the first recorded interracial marriage in a British North American colony was that of Matoaka, presently better known as "Pocahontas", the daughter of a Powhatan chief, who married tobacco planter John Rolfe in 1614.
 The first law prohibiting interracial marriage was passed by the Maryland General Assembly in 1691.
 The Quaker Zephaniah Kingsley published a treatise, reprinted 3 times, on the benefits of intermarriage, which according to Kingsley produced healthier and more beautiful children, and better citizens.
 Before the Civil War, interracial unions were not rare in the American South.
 They typically involved White men paired with Black women.
 Unions of Black men with White women were rarer, but also not very well documented, and therefore possibly forgotten by history.

 While opposed to slavery, in a speech in Charleston, Illinois in 1858, Abraham Lincoln stated, "I am not, nor ever have been in favor of making voters or jurors of negroes, nor of qualifying them to hold office, nor to intermarry with white people.
 I as much as any man am in favor of the superior position assigned to the white race".
 By 1924, the ban on interracial marriage was still in force in 29 states.
 While interracial marriage had been legal in California since 1948, in 1957 actor Sammy Davis Jr. faced a backlash for his relationship with a white woman, actress Kim Novak.
 In 1958, Davis briefly married a black woman, actress and dancer Loray White, to protect himself from mob violence.